26 Selecting a sustainable horizontal discretization

 \[ \begin{align} \omega^2 - gH\frac{\sin^2\left(k\Delta x\right)}{\left(\Delta x\right)^2} = 0, & {} & \Rightarrow\omega = \sqrt{gH}\frac{\sin\left(k\Delta x\right)}{\Delta x}. \end{align} \]

-From this it follows that the phase velocity is
+From this follows, for the phase velocity,

 \[ \begin{align} c_\text{ph} = c_\text{ph}^{\text{(real)}}\frac{\sin\left(k\Delta x\right)}{k\Delta x}\tag{26.21}\label{eq:arakawa_deriv_6} \end{align} \]

-and for the group speed
+and for the group velocity

 \[ \begin{align} c_\text{gr} = \frac{\partial\omega}{\partial k} = c_\text{gr}^{\text{(real)}}\cos\left(k\Delta x\right).\tag{26.22}\label{eq:arakawa_deriv_7} \end{align} \]